MCamp859/hello-world/quantization-aware-training-and-inference.md

 ### Use Case 1: QAT with Inference using OpenVINO™ Integration with Optimum*

+We have options to run inference in two ways:

+1. Using Input CSV file (Default).
+2. Using Arguments (Optional) - Question and Context Argument.
+We need to edit `deployment_optimum.yaml` to run inference based on question and context argument.
+We need to pass question and context as below in `deployment_optimum.yaml`:

+    ```bash
+    args: ["-c", "chown openvino -R /home/inference && cd /home/inference && ./run_onnx_inference.sh 'Who is sachin' 'Sachin is a cricket player'"]
+    ```

 The Training pod is deployed through `pre_install_job.yaml`.
 The Inference pod is deployed through `deployment_optimum.yaml`.